Delors/Course_W3M20014/5-aes.rst

 AES decryption cipher is not identical to the encryption cipher.

-• The sequence of transformations differs although the form of the key schedules is the same
+• The sequence of transformations differs although the form of the key schedules is the same.
-• Has the disadvantage that two separate software or firmware modules are needed for applications that require both encryption and decryption
+• Has the disadvantage that two separate software or firmware modules are needed for applications that require both encryption and decryption.

 .. class:: incremental